 Atlantic halibut (H. hippoglossus). |

-Two halibut species are:
+Two species of halibut are:

-Halibut's lean meat is a good source of poly-unsaturated fatty acids (PUFA)Studies have shown that eating seafood can decreases the risk of heart attack, stroke, obesity and hypertension.
-Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.
+Halibut's lean meat is a good source of polyunsaturated fatty acids (PUFA).
+Studies have shown that consuming seafood can decrease the risk of heart attack, stroke, obesity, and hypertension.
+Seafood is low in saturated fat and higher in "heart-healthy" polyunsaturated fat, including omega-3 fatty acids.

 In adults, several large trials have evaluated the effect of fish or fish oils on heart disease.
-In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".
+In the GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo.

-100 g of halibut fillet contains 6.513 mg (41% RDA) of niacin and 0.548 mg (42% RDA) of pyridoxine (B-6).
-It is also good source of vitamin-E, vitamin-B12, thiamin, and riboflavin.
+A 100-gram serving of halibut fillet contains 6.513 mg (41% RDA) of niacin and 0.548 mg (42% RDA) of pyridoxine (B-6).
+It is also a good source of vitamin E, vitamin B12, thiamin, and riboflavin.

-Halibut fillet is naturally rich source of minerals including iodine, calcium, zinc, potassium, phosphorus, and magnesium.
+Halibut fillet is a naturally rich source of minerals including iodine, calcium, zinc, potassium, phosphorus, and magnesium.
 Iodine is an important trace element in human nutrition and is essential for thyroid hormone synthesis.

 Principle | Nutrient Value | Percent of RDA |